Amperclock/amperclock.github.io/_posts/2021-01-22-creating-the-blog-with-Jekyll.markdown

 layout: post
 title:  "Creating the blog with Jekyll and GitHub Pages"
 date:   2021-01-22 13:30:34 +0100
-categories: jekyll Creation
+categories: jekyll creation how to
 ---
-Sooo, this is the first post of this blog.
+Sooo, let's talk about how I created this blog.
+By the way, this the first post of my blog.
 In the future I'll write about infosec, the development  of my personal tools and HOWTOS of a variety of subjects .The website is entirely written in markdown, built with Jekyll and hosted/served by GitHub.

 ## 1) Why Choosing Jekyll and Github ?
 I wanted to create a blog for a long time to be able to share my findings/struggles/knowledge.
 Being familiar with markdown, I was looking for something that was able to serve MD pages, and that pretty easy to use.
 Since I just wanted to have a static website with a bunch of posts, Jekyll seamed like the perfect answer.